-RSE is taught within the personal, social, health and economic (PSHE) education curriculum, which, at London Meed, is delivered using the Jigsaw scheme of work as a starting point, though staff are encouraged to adapt the scheme to best suit the needs of their year group or class.
+RSE is taught within the personal, social, health and economic (PSHE) education curriculum, which, at London Meed, is delivered through the Jigsaw scheme of work.
+Please see the school's PSHE policy for further details of the Jigsaw scheme of work.